MayGo/minimal-roblox-ts/README.md

 }
 ```

-Play test the game.
-You should have a random‑color cube thrown at your location.

-### Publish game to play with friends

-- File → Save to Roblox
-- By default it will be private, but you still can play it online
-- From Game Settings, set it Permission to public.
-Nowadays need to fill “Content & Maturity questionnaire” to make playable by others.
-- Basic publishing workflow

-### Where to now?

-- To simplify UI work, consider ui‑labs (similar to Storybook) to iterate on UI components outside the game loop: [https://ui-labs.luau.page/docs/getstarted](https://ui-labs.luau.page/docs/getstarted)
-- To simplify state management, you can use Reflex: [https://littensy.github.io/reflex/docs/](https://littensy.github.io/reflex/docs/).
-You can even keep state on the server and sync it to the UI.
-- To simplify events, you can use a simple RemoteEvent library, Remo: [https://github.com/littensy/remo](https://github.com/littensy/remo)
-- Of course you need hooks: [https://github.com/littensy/pretty-react-hooks](https://github.com/littensy/pretty-react-hooks)
-- List of packages available: [https://github.com/Coyenn/awesome-roblox-ts](https://github.com/Coyenn/awesome-roblox-ts)
-- And read Roblox docs: [https://create.roblox.com/docs](https://create.roblox.com/docs)
-- This small project is also in: [https://github.com/MayGo/minimal-roblox-ts](https://github.com/MayGo/minimal-roblox-ts)
+Playtest the game.
+Each time you click the button, a glowing, randomly colored cube should spawn near your character and get thrown forward with some spin.

 ---

+### Step 9 – Publish Your Game and Play with Friends

+Once you’re happy with your prototype, publish it so others can join.

+- Use File → Save to Roblox in Studio.
+- New games are private by default, but you can still play them online yourself.
+- Open Game Settings and change permissions so others can play.
+- Roblox may require a “Content & Maturity questionnaire” before the game is publicly playable.

+Now your TypeScript + React-style Roblox game is live.

+---

+### Where to Go Next

+There is a growing ecosystem around `roblox-ts` and Roblox UI development:

+- UI iteration: `ui-labs` (Storybook-like environment for Roblox UI) – `https://ui-labs.luau.page/docs/getstarted`
+- State management: `Reflex` (keep state on the server and sync to clients) – `https://littensy.github.io/reflex/docs/`
+- Remotes abstraction: `Remo` (simple RemoteEvent helper library) – `https://github.com/littensy/remo`
+- Hooks: `pretty-react-hooks` (React-style hooks tailored for Roblox) – `https://github.com/littensy/pretty-react-hooks`
+- Package list: curated `roblox-ts` packages – `https://github.com/Coyenn/awesome-roblox-ts`
+- Official docs: Roblox’s creation docs – `https://create.roblox.com/docs`
+- Example project: this minimal project – `https://github.com/MayGo/minimal-roblox-ts`
+- To make world building easier - `https://click-to-build.trimatech.dev/`

+---

-### Tips and gotchas
+### Tips and Gotchas

 - Keep sensitive server logic in `server/` only.
-Anything in `shared/` is sendable to clients.
+Anything in `shared/` can be sent to clients.
-- Use `print()` and `warn()` for logs and Studio’s Output window to inspect them.
-Use `error()` to stop execution, similar to `throw new Error()` in TS.
+- Use `print()` and `warn()` for logs and Studio’s Output window; use `error()` when you need to hard-stop execution (similar to `throw new Error()` in TypeScript).
-- Start small: get one interaction working end‑to‑end, then iterate.
+- Start tiny.
+Get one interaction working end-to-end (like the ping button) and iterate from there.